 A slightly taller than wide tree so expect mature heights and widths to be around 15 x 10 metres.

 Planting Acer Davidii Snakebark Maple

-Plant in a full sun or partial shade position in fertile and well draining soil in a location that doesn't get below minus 15 degrees centigrade and is sheltered.
+Plant in full sun or partial shade position in fertile and well-draining soil in a location that doesn't get below minus 15 degrees centigrade and is sheltered.
 Acer Davidii Snakebark Maple will tolerate most soil conditions to include sand, clay, loam and chalk.
-If you have a particularly heavy clay soil then consider mixing well rotted manure or compost into the excavated soil.
+If you have particularly heavy clay soil then consider mixing well-rotted manure or compost into the excavated soil.
 A ratio of 50:50 will be ideal.

 Remove any competing weeds and other plants within 100cm of your Acer Davidii Snakebark Maple planting spot.
 Dig a hole as deep as your pot but break up the bottom 5-10 cm to allow the roots to spread a little easier.
 The purists will tell you to make the hole square to reduce the chances of the roots spiralling round, this is your choice.
 Make the hole wider than the pot, this is to follow the same principle as breaking up the bottom.
 Try and plant so the top of the rootball soil is level with the garden soil as you need to avoid bark that was previously exposed to air being buried.
 If you go too deep, you can always make the top slightly "dished" by having the outer edges higher than the middle.

 Water well after planting, at least 20 litres spread around the whole root system.
 If planting in Summer, especially long hot ones, regular watering will be important.
 If the soil is dry for the top 10cm or so, it will be time to water.

 Keeping nearby weeds down for the first few seasons will help the young Acer Davidii Snakebark Maple and this can be achieved with manual removal, mulching, decorative stones, agricultural matting or glyphosate (weed killer).